cox-labs/PluginTutorial/README.md

 Besides the plugin scripts in this repository you can check out:

-* [PluginDependentPeptides](https://github.com/jdrudolph/PluginDependentPeptides) a plugin for reading in the dependent peptide search results.
-This plugin is a hybrid of C# code for passing parameters and a Python script for doing the processing.
+* [PluginDependentPeptides](https://github.com/jdrudolph/PluginDependentPeptides) is a plugin for reading the dependent peptide search results into Perseus.
+This plugin is a hybrid of C# code for parameter passing and a Python script for the actual processing.